 1. Hepper Nest Cat Bed — Best Overall

-With a low-profile design and fleece-lined bowl, the Hepper Nest Cat Bed is our pick for best overall cat bed for older cats.
-In addition to offering comfort and portability, this bed is easy to clean and looks great in your home.
+With a low-profile design and fleece-lined bowl, the Hepper Nest Cat Bed is our pick for the best overall cat bed for older cats.
+In addition to offering support, comfort, and portability, this bed is easy to clean and looks great in your home.
 Made from flexible molded foam for extra comfort, the fabric is laminated on both sides for durability.

-The slanted sides offer just enough privacy for a resting cat, and the lip of the bowl acts as a chin rest for cats who enjoy chilling from a cozy spot.
+The high sides offer just enough privacy for a resting cat, and the lip of the bowl acts as a chin rest for cats that enjoy perching from a cozy spot.
 The Sherpa fleece liner is easy to remove and machine washable.
-Best of all, it’s low enough to a cat’s center of gravity that won’t challenge his mobility.
+Best of all, it’s low enough to a cat’s center of gravity that won’t challenge your senior cat’s mobility.
 Once inside the bowl, your cat will sleep safe and sound in peaceful comfort.

-Suitable for cats up to 17 pounds, the Nest Bed doesn’t take up a lot of space, and it’s perfectly at home on top of desks, tables, or in the back of a closet.
-At the moment, the bed is only available in gray; however, Hepper has plans to expand its range of colors.
+Suitable for cats of all sizes and body types, the Nest Bed doesn’t take up a lot of space, and it’s perfectly at home on top of desks, tables, or in the back of a closet.
+It comes in a range of colors to choose from.

-The only downside to this bed is the price, which is slightly higher than the average, cookie-cutter bowl-shaped bed.
-But given its benefits, we think it’s worth the investment.
+The only downside to this bed is the price, which is slightly higher than the average cookie-cutter cat bed.
+But given its benefits, we think it’s well worth the investment.

 2. Frisco Round Bolster Cat Bed — Best Value